shakfu/chuck-max/README.md

 This project thanks the following:

-- Professors GE Wang and Perry Cook and all chuck and chuggin contributors for creating the amazing ChucK language and chuggin ecosystem!
+- Professors GE Wang and Perry Cook and all chuck and chuggin contributors for creating the amazing ChucK language and chugin ecosystem!

 - Professor Perry Cook for co-authoring Chuck and creating the [Synthesis Toolkit](https://github.com/thestk/stk) which is integrated with chuck.